MicrosoftDocs/sql-docs/docs/analysis-services/deprecated-sql-server-analysis-services-features.md

 ms.author: "owend"
 manager: "erikre"
 ---
-# Deprecated and discontinued features in SQL Server Analysis Services
+# Deprecated and discontinued features in SQL Server 2017 Analysis Services
 [!INCLUDE[ssas-appliesto-sql2017-later](../includes/ssas-appliesto-sql2017-later.md)]

-A *deprecated feature* is a feature that will be cut from the product in a future release, but is still supported and included in the current release to maintain backward compatibility.
-In-general, it's recommended you do not use deprecated features in new and existing projects to maintain compatibility with future releases.
+A *deprecated feature* will be discontinued from the product in a future release, but is still supported and included in the current release to maintain backward compatibility.
+It's recommended you discontinue using deprecated features in new and existing projects to maintain compatibility with future releases.

-A *discontinued feature* is one that was deprecated in an earlier release.
+A *discontinued feature* was deprecated in an earlier release.
 It may continue to be included in the current release, but is no longer supported.
-Discontinued features may be removed entirely in a future release.
+Discontinued features may be removed entirely in a future release or update.

 ## Deprecated features in SQL Server 2017 Analysis Services
 The following features are deprecated in this release and will no longer be supported in a future release.